Careers at Northgate High School

 Mrs S Fawkner-Simpson

-In addition to this, the Progress Directors, SEN Department, Form Tutors and Pastoral Staff work with pupils to support the work of the Careers team.
+In addition to this, the Progress Directors, SEN Department, Form Tutors and Pastoral Staff work with students to support the work of the Careers team.

 If you would like to contact one of the Careers team, please do so on the usual school number - 01473 210123 - or by emailing firstname.lastname@example.org - including who the message is for in the title.